Trajectory Generation and Tracking Control for Aggressive Tail-Sitter Flights: Differential flatness in coordinated flight

 It is noticed that (\ref{e_alpha_func}) only involves the known flat derivatives and the angle of attack $\alpha$, which can hence be solved.
 Specifically, (\ref{e_alpha_func}) can be written as a nonlinear root-finding problem in terms of $\alpha$:

 where

 In the function of $F(\alpha)$, the variables $h$ and $\gamma$ is completely determined by the flight trajectory (and wind gust), while $\mathbf{c}_z(\alpha, 0)$ is the third element of $\mathbf{c}$ in (\ref{e_c_dfn}), which is completely determined by the actual aerodynamic configuration of the UAV.
-In addition, note that $\gamma$ and $h$ are independent because they are respectively the angle and length ratio between $\dot{\mathbf{v}} - \mathbf{g}$ and $\mathbf{v}_a$.
+It should be also noted that $\gamma$ and $h$ are independent because they are respectively the angle and length ratio between $\dot{\mathbf{v}} - \mathbf{g}$ and $\mathbf{v}_a$.
 These properties allow us to investigate the shape of $F(\alpha)$, hence the solution of $\alpha$, for a given pair of $(h, \gamma)$.
-An example of such function $F(\alpha)$ is illustrated in Fig. \ref{fig_solve_alpha}.
-As can be seen, the equation $F(\alpha) = 0$ is extremely nonlinear due to the nonlinear aerodynamic model $\mathbf c_z(\alpha, 0)$, hence no closed-form solution can be found in general.
+An example of such function $F(\alpha)$ is presented in Fig. \ref{fig_solve_alpha}.
+As can be seen, the equation $F(\alpha) = 0$ is highly nonlinear due to the nonlinear aerodynamic model $\mathbf c_z(\alpha, 0)$, hence no closed-form solution can be found in general.
 In practice, the equation can be solved numerically, such as {Newton–Raphson method using $\mathbf c_z (\alpha)$ and $\partial \mathbf c_z(\alpha, 0) / \partial \alpha$ identified in advance}.
 Moreover, the extreme nonlinearity in $F(\alpha)$ also results in multiple solutions of $\alpha$ in most cases.
-To avoid the ambiguity and prevent drastic change of $\alpha$, we could use $\alpha^{\rm prev}$, the value of $\alpha$ determined at the previous time step, as the initial guess of the numerical solver, to find a solution that is close to $\alpha^{\rm prev}$.
+To avoid the ambiguity and prevent drastic change of $\alpha$, $\alpha^{\rm prev}$, the value of $\alpha$ determined at the previous time step, could be used as the initial guess for the numerical solver, to find a solution close to $\alpha^{\rm prev}$.

 With the solved angle of attack $\alpha$, the body X axis $\mathbf{x}_b$, and hence the rotation matrix $\mathbf R$, can be determined as

 where $\text{Exp}(\cdot)$ is the exponential map on $SO(3)$ and $\Vert\mathbf{v}_a\Vert \neq 0$ has been specified in the singularity condition $\Vert \mathbf{v}_a \times \left(\dot{\mathbf{v}} - \mathbf{g}\right)\Vert \neq 0$ above.
 With the solved $\alpha$ and $\beta = 0$, the aerodynamic force $\mathbf f_a$ and system input $a_T$ are determined by (\ref{e_aero_force}) and (\ref{e_aT}), respectively.